nn-afly/NN-MD5/README.md

 NN-MD5
 ======

 Collects scene data using the providers, stores them with an MD5 hash in NN, compares releases names with the hashes, renames and categorizes the releases.
+Based off an original idea by hw.

 With the exception of the /providers/irc section, all files should be placed in /testing